Dokaoista/connect/README.md

 # Script for CTF players
 # connect

-connect is a script created for more praticy in connect to our CTFs VPN files.
+connect is a script created for more praticy in connect to our CTF VPN files.

 # Usage